Squarerootofpi/lessons/the-imperfect-harvest.md

 The field is white, **all ready** to harvest.

-The student is awake **already** for school.
+The student is awake **already** to go to school.

-The student is awake, **all ready** for school.
+The student is awake, **all ready** to go to school.

-God's child is keeping a covenant relationship with Christ **already** for perfection and exaltation.
+God's child is keeping a covenant relationship with Christ **already** to be perfected and exalted.

-God's child is keeping a covenant relationship with Christ, **all ready** for perfection and exaltation.
+God's child is keeping a covenant relationship with Christ, **all ready** to be perfected and exalted.

-God's child is keeping a covenant relationship with Christ **already** for living in an eternal relationship with God forever.
+God's child is keeping a covenant relationship with Christ **already** to live in an eternal relationship with God forever.

-God's child is keeping a covenant relationship with Christ, **all ready** for living in an eternal relationship with God forever.
+God's child is keeping a covenant relationship with Christ, **all ready** to live in an eternal relationship with God forever.